ManishPatidar806/ManishPatidar806/README.md

-<h1 align="left">Hi 👋!
-My name is Manish <br></h1>

-I'm a **Full Stack Web Developer** passionate about building modern web applications.
-Always open to collaboration and learning new technologies.
+<h1 align="left">👋 Hi, I'm Manish<br></h1>

+a full stack web developer with a strong focus on Java and backend development.
+I enjoy building modern, responsive, and scalable web applications using technologies like Java, Spring Boot, and Sql, while also working with front-end frameworks like React to deliver seamless user experiences.<br>

 ###